IlyaMudritskiy/Opal/README.md

 # OPAL

-> Insights into production processes.

-> Authors:
->
-> Ilya Mudritskiy
->
-> Thomas Lawless

 Opal is an end user application for opening, processing, anayzing and representing data from production lines.
-It can be used as a standalone application to open `.json` files (Process and Acoustic files) and in bundle with [`Onyx`](https://dev.azure.com/sch-ireland/Onyx) service to gather data from database or get a real-time data using SignalR hub.
+It can be used as a standalone application to open `.json` files (Process and Acoustic files) and in bundle with [`Onyx`](https://github.com/IlyaMudritskiy/Onyx) service to gather data from database (MongoDB) or get a real-time data using SignalR hub.

-First Opal was put in production on `TTL` and it provides real-time visual updates for process `ps01` (embossing).

 # Installation

 **For end users:**
 - Get the latest version of the application and just put the whole folder in a location you find convenient for you.
-- **Important:** please, avoid putting the app in any locations that are backed up in OneDrive.
-It might cause problems.

 **For developers**
 - You can follow the steps above.